Connect with others who understand.

 If you experience bone marrow failure due to aplastic anemia or another condition, your doctor may recommend taking immunosuppressive therapy to prevent your immune system from killing your HSCs.

 While living with PNH, you may also receive supportive care.
-These treatments can help eliminate symptoms and boost your quality of life.
+These treatments can help improve symptoms and boost your quality of life.
 Supportive care includes:

 • Dietary supplements including iron or folate, since your body needs these nutrients to make more blood cells